EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 This is a detailed review of the EVE Thermo smart radiator valve and my experiences with it using Apple Home.

-EVE Thermo is a good product and it’s the one that Apple also sells in its stores.
+EVE Thermo is a good product that Apple also sells in its stores.

-EVE Thermo is a tad on the expensive side and compatibility claims made by EVE are simply UNtrue (UK).
-However, once fitted it’s relatively easy to get working within Apple Home and you can then control your room temperatures from anywhere with your iPhone, Apple Watch, or smart speakers or even control them manually or by pre-defined schedules.
-If that’s not smart enough for you then the valves can be triggered by events such as a window left open or people leaving the room/house.
+EVE Thermo is a tad on the expensive side, and compatibility claims made by EVE are simply UNtrue (UK).
+However, once fitted, it’s relatively easy to get working within Apple Home, and you can then control your room temperatures from anywhere with your iPhone, Apple Watch, or smart speakers or even control them manually or by pre-defined schedules.
+If that’s not smart enough for you, the valves can be triggered by events such as a window being left open or people leaving the room/house.

 Please support this site by buying from the Amazon links provided…thank you!
 It’s just me here.